 COVID-19 Research Impacts

-The following information is provided in order to facilitate the continuation of faculty and student research during this global pandemic and resulting campus closure.
+The following information is provided in order to facilitate the continuation of faculty and student research during this global pandemic and resulting physical distancing measures.
 Because this situation is unprecedented and rapidly changing, this website will be updated regularly.

 - SSHRC COVID-19 impacts on SSHRC's policies and programs